-Combine a tablespoon of ground flaxseed or linseeds with 3 tablespoons of water, stir to combine and let stand for 5 minutes to thicken.
-Ground flaxseed emulates eggs’ binding qualities in breads, cakes, muffins, cookies, burgers, and vegan meatballs.
+Combine a tablespoon of ground flaxseed or linseeds with 3 tablespoons of water, stir to combine, and let stand for 5 minutes to thicken.
+Ground flaxseed emulates eggs’ binding qualities in bread, cakes, muffins, cookies, burgers, and vegan meatballs.
 It’s the vegan substitute for an egg.

 Makes about 15 bites

 300g of sweet potatoes